Aco Šopov – A Short Biography

 Speaking with a voice of his own, Šopov charted his very personal course in poetry, without being a dissident.
 “The poet’s greatest challenge and the greatest moral responsibility,” he said in an interview, “is to find the right words to the contents and ideas he wants to express in an authentic and inimitable way.
 If he fails, the poem is pulled out of its socket, the word becomes a lie.”

-Since his first collection, Poems, that was also the very first book to appear in the Macedonian language at the end of the second world war, in 1944, until the last Tree on the Hill, published in 1980, two years before he died, Aco Šopov laid the foundations for resolutely modern poetry which built on his native soil with the sole ambition of inscribing itself in the world cadaster.
+Since his first collection, Poems, that was also the very first book to appear in the Macedonian language at the end of the Second World War, in 1944, until the last Tree on the Hill, published in 1980, two years before he died, Aco Šopov laid the foundations for resolutely modern poetry (in particular with Nonbeing and Reader of Ashes) which built on his native soil with the sole ambition of inscribing itself in the world cadaster.
 His work merges the poet’s life, his country’s fate and the common destiny of mankind into one and the same intimate experience.

 In 1967, Aco Šopov became one of the founding members of the Macedonian Academy of Sciences and Arts, and was awarded with the AVNOJ in 1970.
 The AVNOJ Prize was the highest recognition in the field of science and art in the frames of the former Yugoslavia.

-After many years of journalism and publishing, in 1971 Aco Šopov was nominated Yugoslav Ambassador to Senegal, a country that was his source of inspiration for the book Poem for Black Women (Miladinov Brothers Award, 1976).
+After many years of journalism and publishing, in 1971 Aco Šopov was nominated Yugoslav Ambassador to Senegal, a country that was his source of inspiration for the book The Black Women’s Song (Miladinov Brothers Award, 1976).
 While in Africa, he translated a selection of the poetry of Senegalese President Leopold Sédar Senghor, who received in 1975 the “Golden Crown” at the Struga Poetry Evenings.
-This international festival, held each year in the South of Macedonia, was founded In 1961 by Šopov himself with a group of Macedonian poets.
+This international festival, held each year in the South of Macedonia, was founded in 1961 by Šopov himself with a group of Macedonian poets.

 Back in Macedonia, Aco Šopov was appointed President of the Commission for Cultural Relations with Foreign Countries.
 But just three years later, the disease, as foreshadowed in his poems, forced him to retire from active life.